lenoben/abschluss/README.md

   > well i am not using RAM, just file system and it was there at first for holding the dataset in RAM _Bad idea_...
 - I should remember to add error handling, but that will be later...
 - Thinking whether to use sparse matrix or normal matrix; sparse matrix is more memory efficient but slower
+- Many functions arent supported with sparse matrix so normal matrix it is
+- Next is memory issues, hmmm

 ## Project Tree: